|Photo by Dan Jaeger|

 The president of the Alberta Guidance Counselors used similar words to describe Dale's keynote at their conference: "...His music and songs go far beyond the limitation of words and ideas, but to a place where people relate - to the heart..."
 Audiences connect with Dale's humour, his stories and his beautiful songs, and somehow - the combination of words and music find the heart.

 Dale's songs have left their mark across the country.
-He has shared concert, festival or workshop stages with major national artists like The Barenaked Ladies' Steven Page, Murray McLaughlin and The Wailin' Jennys to name only a few.
+He has shared concert, festival and conference stages with major national artists like The Barenaked Ladies' Steven Page, Murray McLaughlin and The Wailin' Jennys to name only a few.
 He has played Folk Festivals across Canada - including the prestigious Edmonton Folk Festival.
 He has been nominated for 3 Prairie Music Awards including SOCAN's Outstanding Songwriter.

 How did Dale get to where he is today?